-From Africa, she discusses what it’s like being a woman in Nigeria.
-How women are viewed and treated and ties that in with the larger struggle of gender equality across the world.
+Born and raised in Africa, she discusses what it’s like being a woman in Nigeria, how women are viewed and treated there, then ties that in with the larger struggle of gender equality across the world.

 My favorite part of the entire essay is her bringing up the controversy that surrounds the word feminism.
 So often today people find themselves saying they believe in gender equality but are not feminists or don’t like the word feminists (which seems paradoxical to me).